WTF is going on with Economy?! #114 - What's up with rent lately?🏢

 How can we solve the rental problem?
 Not with rent control.

-So what’s stopping us building more homes?
+So what’s stopping us from building more homes?
 A few factors.
 For one, current real estate investors (including most homeowners) don’t want to see new construction in their neighborhoods.
 Limited supply protects their home value as again, supply and demand drive up prices.

 Poor policy is also to blame where building permits get gummed up by bureaucracy, slowing down new construction.
 Finally, a lack of incentives to rent housing or build new ones chases away much-needed development.